ykat0/capital/README.md

 Last updated: 2022-05-14

-We present CAPITAL, a computational method for comparing pseudotime trajectories with tree alignment whereby trajectories including branchings can be automatically compared.
+We present CAPITAL, a computational method for comparing pseudotime trajectories with tree alignment whereby trajectories including branches can be automatically compared.

 ## Installation
 * CAPITAL (ver.
 1.0.5) in Python